-WSLCB is charged with ensuring the safety of Washington state citizens.
-WSLCB works with the public on key decisions that affect the safety of Washington state citizens, and the agency has a central role in creating regulatory frameworks to support that work.
+WSLCB is charged with ensuring the safety of the people of Washington state.
+WSLCB works with the public on key decisions that affect the safety of Washington state residents, and the agency has a central role in creating regulatory frameworks to support that work.
 However, decision making is not always an either/or choice.
 Both expert knowledge and citizen perspectives are crucial to the formulation of wise policy.
 And, wisdom can be characterized as the union of values and information.
 Policy based solely on technical or scientific knowledge is not necessarily wise policy.
 Sometimes there is not clear science to go on, as in the case of, for instance, pandemic preparedness, and science itself is not necessarily free of values.
 WSLCB encourages moving from yes/no options, to yes/and options, and creating space for engagement.
-WSLCB believes that citizens have the capacity to be well informed just as experts have the capacity to better appreciate the concerns of citizens.
+WSLCB believes that residents have the capacity to be well informed just as experts have the capacity to better appreciate the concerns of people in our state.